 It’s important to dream big, but you also have to be prepared to start from the ground up with many, many hours of quiet, unglamorous, and dedicated service to others.
-If you want to change the world, you have a lot to learn from things like mowing lawns, reading to children, and volunteering your time with the elderly.
+If you want to change the world, start locally.
+You have a lot to learn from community service like mowing lawns, reading to children, supporting clean-up initiatives, and volunteering your time with the elderly.

 Above all, you need to remember that creating a desired social impact means achieving the results that will bring this about.
-Your intentions, vision and action are important, as is your sociability and connectedness to others.
-At the end of the day, you need to put your purpose into practice—together with your community using a combination of humility and willpower that makes the promise of what once seemed possible (or even improbable) happen.
+Your intentions, vision and action are important, as are your sociability and connectedness to others.
+At the end of the day, you need to put your purpose into practice — to make this happen, together with your community, you will need to use a combination of humility and willpower that can make the promise of what once seemed possible (or even improbable) actually happen.